Area Rule in Cambridge IGCSE Mathematics (0580/0607): Triangle Area with ½ab sin C Explained

 Area Rule vs ½bh: which formula does the question want?

-Students lose marks by using ½ × base × height when no perpendicular height is given, or by picking the wrong included angle.
+Students lose marks by using the wrong angle or the basic height formula when sin is needed.
 Use the given information to decide.

 | Situation | What to do | Typical signal words |